 - The "flag" entry is a boolean which toggles "hira" on (TRUE) and off (FALSE). - The "width" entry specifies the neighborhood size.
-Since HiRA applies to point observations, the width may be even or odd. - The "vld thresh" entry is as described above. - The "cov\thresh" entry is an array of probabilistic thresholds used to populate the Nx2 probabilistic contingency table written to the PCT output line and used for computing probabilistic statistics. - The "shape" entry defines the shape of the neighborhood.
-Valid values are "SQUARE" or "CIRCLE" - The "prob\cat\thresh" entry defines the thresholds which define ensemble probabilities from which to compute the ranked probability score output.
-If left empty but climatology data is provided, the climo\cdf thresholds will be used instead.
-If left empty but no climatology data is provided, the obs.cat\thresh thresholds will be used instead.
+Since HiRA applies to point observations, the width may be even or odd. - The "vld thresh" entry is as described above. - The "cov_thresh" entry is an array of probabilistic thresholds used to populate the Nx2 probabilistic contingency table written to the PCT output line and used for computing probabilistic statistics. - The "shape" entry defines the shape of the neighborhood.
+Valid values are "SQUARE" or "CIRCLE" - The "prob_cat_thresh" entry defines the thresholds which define ensemble probabilities from which to compute the ranked probability score output.
+If left empty but climatology data is provided, the climo_cdf thresholds will be used instead.
+If left empty but no climatology data is provided, the obs.cat_thresh thresholds will be used instead.

-4.2.26 output flag
+5.2.26 output flag

-The "output\flag" entry is a dictionary that specifies what verification methods should be applied to the input data.
+The "output_flag" entry is a dictionary that specifies what verification methods should be applied to the input data.
 Options exist for each output line type from the MET tools.
 Each line type may be set to one of:

-- "NONE" to skip the corresponding verification method - "STAT" to write the verification output only to the ".stat" output file - "BOTH" to write to the ".stat" output file as well the optional "\type.txt" file, a more readable ASCII file sorted by line type.
+- "NONE" to skip the corresponding verification method - "STAT" to write the verification output only to the ".stat" output file - "BOTH" to write to the ".stat" output file as well the optional "type.txt" file, a more readable ASCII file sorted by line type.

 '''

 output_flag = {

 fho

 = NONE; Forecast, Hit, Observation Rates

 = NONE; Contingency Table Counts

 ctc

 = NONE; Contingency Table Statistics

-cts

 mctc

 = NONE; Multi-category Contingency Table Counts

 = NONE; Multi-category Contingency Table Statistics

 mcts

+= NONE; Continuous Statistics

 cnt

-= NONE; Continuous Statistics

 sl112 = NONE; Scalar L1L2 Partial Sums

 sal112 = NONE; Scalar Anomaly L1L2 Partial Sums when climatological data

 is supplied

 vl112 = NONE; Vector L1L2 Partial Sums

 val112 = NONE; Vector Anomaly L1L2 Partial Sums when climatological data

 is supplied

 = NONE; Contingency Table Counts for Probabilistic Forecasts

 pct

 Contingency Table Statistics for Probabilistic Forecasts

 pstd

 = NONE;

 with Dichotomous outcomes

 Joint and Conditional Factorization for Probabilistic

 = NONE;

 pjc

 Forecasts

-= NONE; Receiver Operating Characteristic for Probabilistic
+Receiver Operating Characteristic for Probabilistic

 prc

+= NONE;

 Forecasts

 Economic Cost/Loss Value derived from CTC and PCT lines

 eclv

-= NONE:
+= NONE;

-= NONE; Matched Pair Data
+Matched Pair Data

 mpr

+= NONE;

 nbrctc = NONE; Neighborhood Contingency Table Counts

-nbrcts = NONE; Neighborhood Contingency Table Statistics
+Neighborhood Contingency Table Statistics

+nbrcts = NONE;

+'''

+'''

 nbrcnt = NONE; Neighborhood Continuous Statistics

-isc

-= NONE; Intensity-Scale
+isc = NONE; Intensity-Scale

-= NONE; Ensemble Continuous Statistics
+ecnt = NONE; Ensemble Continuous Statistics

-ecnt

-= NONE; Ranked Probability Score Statistics
+rps = NONE; Ranked Probability Score Statistics

-rps

 rhist = NONE; Rank Histogram

 phist = NONE; Probability Integral Transform Histogram

 orank = NONE; Observation Rank

 ssvar = NONE; Spread Skill Variance

 grad = NONE; Gradient statistics (S1 score)

+}

 '''

-4.2.27 nc\pairs\flag
+5.2.27 nc pairs flag

-The "nc\pairs\flag" can be set either to a boolean value or a dictionary in either Grid-Stat, Wavelet-Stat or MODE.
-The dictionary (with slightly different entries for the various tools ... see the default config files) has individual boolean settings turning on or off the writing out of the various fields in the netcdf output file for the tool.
+The "nc_pairs_flag" can be set either to a boolean value or a dictionary in either Grid-Stat, Wavelet-Stat or MODE.
+The dictionary (with slightly different entries for the various tools . . . see the default config files) has individual boolean settings turning on or off the writing out of the various fields in the netcdf output file for the tool.
 Setting all dictionary entries to false means the netcdf file will not be generated.

-"nc\pairs\flag" can also be set to a boolean value.
+"nc_pairs_flag" can also be set to a boolean value.
 In this case, a value of true means to just accept the default settings (which will turn on the output of all the different fields).
 A value of false means no netcdf output will be generated.

 '''

 nc_pairs_flag = {

 latlon

 = TRUE;

+= TRUE;

 raw

-= TRUE;

 diff

 = TRUE;

 climo

 = TRUE;

 climo_cdp

 = FALSE;

 weight

 = FALSE;

 nbrhd

 = FALSE;

 fourier

 = FALSE;

 gradient

 = FALSE;

 distance_map = FLASE;

 apply_mask

 = TRUE;

-}

 '''

-4.2.28 nc\pairs\var\name
+5.2.28 nc pairs var name